egeoffroy/FACT/GWAS_SS/README.md

-## GWAS Summary Statistics data steps
+## GWAS Summary Statistics

+### Use these scripts if you need to change the build of the GWAS Summary Statistics from hg19 to hg38.

 ### Scripts:
 #### liftover_GWAS_SS.R : R script to transform the GWAS Summary Statistics data from genome build hg19 to hg38.
-This script is called when the user specifies the --liftover flag.
+**Parameters: **

-      - assoc: GWAS Summary Statistics file
+      - GWAS : GWAS Summary Statistics File
-      - LD : LD blocking file
-      - o : output file path
+      - out : output file path